MarcusCWD/GoWhereSG/readme.md

 While there are countless local map applications and tourism websites around, many of them do not consider an all inclusive map navigation, recommendation application.
 This can be fustrating for new visitors especially if they are unfamilar with the geography of the city state.
 They would need to hop between map applications and website recommendations.

 With Singapore being situated around earth's equator, it expriences sporadic weather conditions such as with rainfall and thundery storms.
 This in turn affects planing of tour itineraries.
-Often, tourist would be caught off-guard in undesirable weather conditions and lead their plans to disarray.
+Often, tourist would be caught off-guard in undesirable weather conditions, leading to their plans ruin.

 Thus, GoWhereSG will include an all inclusive map and recommendation application which will inform users on the upcoming weather conditions.